valencik/mastersAPSC/documents/thesis/thesis.md

 Algorithmic development
 =======================
 > Introduce and discuss the algorithms used in various application features
+%- Cluster analysis in research proposal is still useful.

 Starting with some of the naive algorithms, and then going to graph theory.
 A review of graph theoretic concepts and piecing them together for the application on hand.